laitselec/MuFun/README.md

 for inference it's not necessary to install this repo, only some audio processing packages like mutagen, torchaudio are needed

 (currently supported audio formats:  '.wav', '.mp3', '.flac', '.opus', '.ogg')

+This series of models has approximately 9B parameters.
+If you load the model for inference at its native BF16 precision, 24GB of VRAM will be sufficient for songs up to 5 minutes long.
+(VRAM consumption increases with audio duration, as 1 second of audio corresponds to roughly 10 tokens.
+For instance, a 3-minute song will occupy 1800 tokens in the model's context window.)

+As for quantization, there is no separate pre-quantized version available at the moment.
+However, you can use the `bitsandbytes` library to quantize the model to 4-bit or 8-bit on the fly during loading.
+The quality loss at 4-bit is acceptable, and with this approach, 12GB of VRAM should be enough for songs of typical length.

 ```python
 from transformers import AutoTokenizer, AutoModelForCausalLM